DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/30 Column Fixing.md

 ---

-If a column should be fixed initially, assign **true** to its [fixed](/api-reference/_hidden/GridBaseColumn/fixed.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixed') option and specify its target position in the widget using the [fixedPosition](/api-reference/_hidden/GridBaseColumn/fixedPosition.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixedPosition') option.
+If a column should be fixed initially, assign **true** to its [fixed](/api-reference/_hidden/GridBaseColumn/fixed.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixed') option and specify its target position in the UI component using the [fixedPosition](/api-reference/_hidden/GridBaseColumn/fixedPosition.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixedPosition') option.

 ---
 ##### jQuery